blakeklasing/jedi-trainer-kinect/README.md

 ## Lightsaber
 - Features
-  - lightsaber moves with angles calculated with trigonemtry of hand positions.
+  - Lightsaber moves with angles calculated with trigonemtry of hand positions.
-  - kill enemies
+  - Kill enemies
-  - reflect lasers
+  - Reflect lasers
-  - select lightsaber color in menu
+  - Select lightsaber color in menu
 - MOTION:
-  - State 1: hands together, one on top of the other, take lightsaber out.
+  - State 1: Hands together, one on top of the other, take lightsaber out.
-  - State 2: able to bring hands apart about a foot, wielding the lightsaber.
+  - State 2: Able to bring hands apart about a foot, wielding the lightsaber.
-  - State 3: hands far apart from eachother, putting lightsaber back.
+  - State 3: Hands far apart from eachother, putting lightsaber back.

 ## Enemies
   - Features